hcai-mms/hcai-mms.github.io/_publications/2025_07_SIGIR_PsyAsp.md

 bibentry: inproceedings
 bib:
   # journal: IEEE International Conference on Content-Based Multimedia Indexing # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
-  booktitle: "Proceedings of the Annual Conference of the International Speech Communication Association"
+  booktitle: "SIGIR '25: Proceedings of the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval"
   editor:
   publisher:
   address: